Automattic/wp-calypso/client/blocks/upload-drop-zone/README.md

 	<tr><th>Required</th><td>No</td></tr>
 </table>

-True to disable the picker and dropzone.
+`true` to disable the picker and dropzone.